Metric Analysis for Spatial Semantic Segmentation of Sound Scenes: Evaluation Metrics For S5

 \subsection{S5 definition and setup}

 The S5 task assumes the following setup~\cite{nguyen2025,yasuda2025}.
-We consider $M$ sound sources ($u_1, \dots, u_M$) that are distributed in a room.
-Among those sources, the first $N$ sources ($N<M$) are considered as target sources, and the remaining $N-M$ sources are considered as non-target sources (interferences).
-Each source is associated with one sound event that is active at some point within the duration of the signal, and whose label is denoted $c_i$, such that $C = (c_1,\dots,c_N)$ denote the set of true target class labels.
+We consider $M$ sound sources ($s_1, \dots, s_M$) that are distributed in a room.
+Among those sources, the first $N$ sources ($N<M$) are considered as target sources, and the remaining $N-M$ sources are considered as non-target sources (i.e., interferences).
+Each source is associated with one sound event that is active at some point within the duration of the signal, and whose label is denoted $c_i$, such that $C = (c_1,\dots,c_N)$ denotes the set of true target class labels.
+For the non-target sources, the classes of the sound events are considered unknown.